 Hand sanitiser is provided on entry to the upstairs studios and we kindly ask all students to sanitise their hands.

 Students are to stand on the spot on the floor.

 All students and staff to observe the 2m social distancing at all times.

 A clear plastic screen will be up between the student and teacher.

-Students are to face the window when singing.
+Students are to face the window when singing where possible.

-All windows and doors will remain open to encourage ventilation and air flow.
+All windows will remain open to encourage ventilation and air flow.

 Students will be escorted back to their parents at the front door at the end of the lesson.